Effects of monitoring on entanglement dynamics for $1+1$D $\mathbb Z_2$ lattice gauge theory: Conclusions

+We find that the EE saturates in the presence of the non-Hermitian filtering terms.
+For filtering with respect to the local electric-flux and particle-antiparticle number operators, the late-time saturation value of EE remains independent of system size for the values of $\gamma$ studied.
+This indicates the absence of a MIPT-like finite-size scaling transition within the range of filtering strengths, evolution times, and system sizes investigated in this paper.
+For the non-local mesonic hopping operator, corresponding to the smallest string-like object connecting two neighbouring matter sites through a gauge link, we similarly find that whenever the EE saturates, its late-time saturation value remains essentially independent of system size.
+Thus, we do not observe a MIPT-like transition (at least within the range of filtering strengths, evolution times, and system sizes considered here) in this case either.

+We also studied the dependence of the saturation value on the filtering strength $\gamma$.
+For the local filtering terms, the EE initially oscillates and then saturates at late times; the oscillations are suppressed as $\gamma$ increases, showing a Quantum-Zeno-like trend.
+The behaviour for the non-local mesonic hopping operator is qualitatively different.
+Depending on the ratio $x/\gamma$, the EE can develop an early-time peak before saturating, and the late-time saturation value increases with $\gamma$.
+The appearance of this peak distinguishes the non-local filtering dynamics from the local cases.
+Its precise physical origin is not fully clear at present, and we leave this question for future work.

 These findings open up new opportunities for future research.
 It will be interesting to extend this to long (mesonic) strings to see whether the EE peak appears at early times.
-This will help us to investigate in detail the effects of string breaking in the measurement process and its imprint on the EE.
-One immediate thing to check is whether similar conclusions hold for $2+1$D $\mathbb{Z}_2$ lattice gauge theory as well.
+Such a study may also clarify how string breaking is reflected in the entanglement dynamics under post-selected filtering.
+One immediate thing to check is whether similar conclusions hold for $(2+1)$- dimensional $\mathbb{Z}_2$ lattice gauge theory as well.
 For that, the methodology developed here \cite{Bringewatt:2023xxc} might be useful.
-In fact, it will be interesting to perform a more fine-grained analysis after separating the total EE into a distillable and a non-distillable part \cite{Bringewatt:2023xxc}, and investigating the effect of measurement on each part individually.
-Also, our studies are done in a special no-click limit.
-It will be interesting to extend this idea beyond this limit by accounting for stochastic effects.
-An immediate extension will be to propose a possible circuit realization that paves the way for simulation using quantum hardware and to extend the analysis to non-abelian gauge theories, such as $SU(2)$ lattice gauge theories \cite{Raychowdhury:2019iki}, which will provide a far richer structure and physical observables.
+In fact, it will be interesting to perform a more fine-grained analysis after separating the total EE into a distillable and a non-distillable part \cite{Bringewatt:2023xxc}, and studying how each contribution responds to the filtering dynamics.
+Finally, the present work is restricted to deterministic post-selected dynamics.
+An important extension would be to go beyond this limit and include the full stochastic evolution associated with monitored dynamics.
+It would also be useful to formulate possible circuit realizations of the filtering protocols considered here, which could pave the way for quantum-hardware simulations.
+Another promising direction is to extend the present analysis to non-Abelian lattice gauge theories, such as $SU(2)$ gauge theories~\cite{Raychowdhury:2019iki}, where the richer gauge structure and larger set of physical operators may lead to qualitatively new entanglement phenomena.